cpoulio/Node.js/README.md

 # NodeJS.sh ReadMe!
 ## Nexus Tag:
+- Node.JS-v18.20.3-linux-x64
-- Node.JS-v18.20.2
+- Node.JS-v20.18.0-linux-x64
-## How to Install
+## How to Install: Install

-- Place the NodeJS18.tar.xz and the license file in the script's directory.
+- Place the <node-*VERSION*-linux-x64.tar.xz> and the license file in the script's directory.
-- Run the script locally with the install argument:
+- Run the script with the install with the NodeJS.sh script:
     `./NodeJS.sh install`

 - Run the script with setup.sh, install is default and does not need an argument:
     `./setup.sh`

-## How to Uninstall
+## How to Uninstall:

-- Run the script with the uninstall argument:
+- Run the script with the uninstall with the NodeJS.sh script:
     `./NodeJS.sh uninstall`

-- Run the script with setup.sh, uninstall is default and does not need an argument:
+- Run the script with setup.sh uninstall:
     `MODE=uninstall ./setup.sh`

+## How to Update: This will run the  *Ininstall* and then *Uninstall* functions

+- Run the script with the update with the NodeJS.sh script:
+    `./NodeJS.sh update`

+- Run the script with setup.sh update:
+    `MODE=update ./setup.sh`

 ### Install Mode:
 1. Install required YUM packages.
 2. Extract NodeJS from the tarball.
+3. Establish symbolic links for NodeJS binaries.
-3. Update the .bash_profile to set the environment path.
+4. Update the .bash_profile to set the environment path.
-4. Establish symbolic links for NodeJS binaries.
 5. Verify the NodeJS and npm installations.
 6. Send a completion email with the installation log.